Dillon, Read & Co.: Barings and Swiss Bank

 In 1991, the company was sold to Barings for $122 million.
 Barings went bankrupt and in 1995, management bought back the firm.

 In 1997, the company was sold to Swiss Bank Corporation in 1997 and merged with S. G. Warburg & Co., to become Warburg Dillon Read.

 In 1998, it became part of UBS when Swiss Bank Corporation merged with Union Bank of Switzerland to become UBS.

 Dillon Read Capital Management

-The Dillon Read name was dropped by 2000.
 In June 2005, UBS established Dillon Read Capital Management (DRCM), led by former UBS Investment Bank head John P. Costas.

 On May 3, 2007, UBS announced the closure of Dillon Read Capital Management.
 After profits of $1.2 billion in 2006, the division lost 150 million Swiss Francs in the first quarter of 2007, primarily due to bets on the sub-prime mortgage industry in the United States.
 The assets under management were transferred into UBS's main asset management business.
 The division had raised $1.2 billion in assets under management.

 In her 2008 book, UBS: les dessous d'un scandale, Myret Zaki asserted that had UBS listened to Dillon Read Management, UBS could have limited its losses from the subprime mortgage crisis to $500 million instead of $40 billion.